 For most of us, sending bills and receiving paychecks by mail are things of the past.
 We shop online, enroll in direct deposit, pay our bills, and file taxes online.
-If you have ever wondered what facilitates all these digital transactions, you’ve probably heard or read about three little letters with a big job: ACH, which stands for Automated Clearing House.
+If you have ever wondered what facilitates all these digital transactions, you’ve probably heard or read about three little letters with a big job: ACH, or Automated Clearing House.
 Here’s what you need to know about the ACH system.

 All About the Automated Clearing House

 At its core, the Automated Clearing House is a system of computers.
-Think of it like a financial hub that allows people and organizations to both disburse and accept funds.
+Think of it as a financial hub that allows people and organizations to both disburse and accept funds.
 The ACH operates digital payments and transactions in batches at several points throughout the day.
 While a payment typically settles the next day, the network allows a few additional days to process any potential errors, rejections, or reversals.
 Innovations like Same Day ACH are being pushed through the marketplace, but standard transactions can take between two and five business days.

 There are two ACH operators: the public FedACH and the privately-run Electronic Payments Network.
 If ever an ODFI and RDFI operate use different operators, the first operator will switch the transaction to the second operator.
 Both ACH operators must calculate net settlement totals and submit them to the Federal Reserve Bank.
 The Federal Reserve Bank manages the settlement process and regulates the ACH.
 This is not to be confused with the National Automated Clearing House Association (NACHA), a non-profit membership association that manages its administration.